 - Actively promote and encourage the highest level of integrity within the industry;

-- Lead by example and adhere to ethical standards that even may exceed those required by law; and
+- Lead by example and adhere to ethical standards that may exceed those required by law; and

 As a result, members of WOMMA share in the following core values:

-Conditions for Membership into WOMMA
+Conditions for Membership in WOMMA

-- Share in the core values as set forth in the Code of Ethics and strictly abide by the “Standards of Conduct Required of WOMMA Members;"
+- Share in the core values as set forth in the Code of Ethics and strictly abide by the “Standards of Conduct Required of WOMMA Members”;

 - Supply accurate and complete information on the nature of the applicant or Member's business and background, including information concerning the company's principals and management personnel;

-- Promptly respond to all complaints forwarded by WOMMA or from any official complaint resolution program, make a good faith and reasonable effort to resolve all such complaints in accordance with generally accepted and proper business practices, and to comply with the terms of any findings issued; and
+- Promptly respond to all complaints forwarded by WOMMA or from any official complaint resolution program, make a good faith and reasonable effort to resolve all such complaints in accordance with generally accepted and proper business practices, and comply with the terms of any findings issued; and

-- Meet its financial obligations, including, without limitation, financial obligations to WOMMA.
+- Meet its financial obligations, including without limitation financial obligations to WOMMA.

 Purpose of the Code of Ethics

-WOMMA, however, is obviously not an agent or representative of any governmental regulator or law enforcement agency, and its views are not intended to represent any formal or informal interpretations of any laws or regulations.
+WOMMA, however, is not an agent or representative of any governmental regulator or law enforcement agency, and its views are not intended to represent any formal or informal interpretations of any laws or regulations.

 Standards of Conduct Required of WOMMA Members